Looking For Tamerlane

 thema(Essay originally published in Thema Literary Magazine)

-This was my first published short story, and it came about from a contest.
+This was my first published work, and it came about from a contest.
 Every few months, Thema offers writers a prompt.
 The prompt I saw, though I forget how I came upon it, was, “It must be here…somewhere.”
 Immediately, I thought of a story involving my mother.
 The essay came out pretty much in one piece, in a single sitting.
 Responding to writing prompts can be a great way to circumvent the conscious mind and touch its hidden places.
 It was my first experience of that shock a young writer feels when she realizes that there are stories inside her looking to get out.

 My mother spent the first year of our lives breaking light bulbs.
 We never ate well enough, it seemed, and to get our mouths open she would crush these light bulbs and the sound of splintering glass was shock enough to make us gasp, at which point she would shove the food in.